-- Review and renew (as appropriate) existing leases and management agreements. - At the request of owners, evaluate existing conservation lands for inclusion in the Program under management or sponsorship agreements. - Acquire at least an additional 1,500 acres with the intent of establishing a new habitat complex.
+- Review and renew (as appropriate) existing leases and management agreements.
+1 - At the request of owners, evaluate existing conservation lands for inclusion in the Program under management or sponsorship agreements. - Acquire an interest in at least an additional 1,500 acres of complex habitat with the intent of establishing a new habitat complex.